bakshienator77/e2e_deep_visual_odometry/README.md

 Enter `timeout-decorator`.
 This little package completed the functionality I was looking for as I could not set the timeout to something aggressive like 1 sec and at the first sight of trouble, retry any request.
 Training was smooth after this.

-##Improvements possible
+## Improvements possible

-My logging is quite lousy
+- My logging is quite lousy
-architecture definitely needs sprucing up parallel gpus or tpus training longer improved training regime
+- Architecture definitely needs sprucing up
+- Parallel gpus or tpus
+- Training longer
+- Improved training regime that chooses random starting frames trading away some memory efficiency for better training
+- Training for much longer than I'd care to pay for out of pocket